ckilpat01/Capstone-Project-Logistic-Regression/README.md

 # Capstone-Project-Logistic-Regression
-Capstone Project for Logistic Regression for Customer Churn Prediction This repository presents a logistic regression analysis for prediction of customer service churn.
+Capstone Project For Prediction Of Service Subscriber Churn Using Logistic Regression - This repository is a capstone project presenting a logistic regression analysis for prediction of customer service churn.